 The evidence does not provide mathematical certainty—historical investigation never does—but it provides substantial probability meeting and exceeding standards applied to other ancient events universally accepted as historical.

-The cumulative case, drawing from archaeology, physics, prophecy, history, and textual criticism, presents a formidable argument that these claims are grounded in evidence rather than blind faith alone.
+The cumulative case, drawing from archaeology, physics, prophecy, history, contemporary phenomena, and textual criticism, presents a formidable argument that these claims are grounded in evidence rather than blind faith alone.